Nail Makeup and Health Issues

 Brittle Nails – A Symptom of Menopause

-Women who are experiencing perimenopause or who are postmenopausal, may have brittle nails due to decreased estrogen levels.
+Women who are experiencing perimenopause or who are postmenopausal may have brittle nails due to decreased estrogen levels.
 Estrogen is a key component of a reproductive hormone in a woman’s body, which regulates the body’s water composition.
 When estrogen levels drop, a woman’s body becomes dehydrated, which naturally affects the fingernails and toenails.
-Nails with a low water content, become weak and are prone to splitting and breaking.
+Nails with low water content, become weak and are prone to splitting and breaking.

 Estrogen and Brittle Nails

 The hormonal changes that women go through during menopause, are responsible for turning beautiful, well-manicured fingernails and toenails into an unsightly brittle picture.
 Nails grow from their roots, known as the lunula, which is the white semicircle area of the nail.
 Fingernails and toenails are formed from a protein called “keratin.”
 Estrogen plays a vital role in regulating water retention for a woman’s entire body.
 Therefore, the typically lower estrogen levels that are experienced throughout menopause, can throw off the finely tuned moisture balance and protein cell structure of the nails.